MAB Group Modern Slavery Statement 2023

 • There are no high-risk activities identified in relation to modern slavery or human trafficking.

-As set out below, a series of policies have been established and reviewed jointly by the Finance, Operations, and the Risk & Compliance teams.
+Its series of policies have been established and are reviewed jointly by the Finance, Operations, and the Risk & Compliance teams.
 These are designed to set out the appropriate steps for assessing business activity and supply chain exposure and to enable risks assessments to be appropriately undertaken, with any known, or suspected, instances of slavery or human trafficking being fully investigated and reported.

 Relevant Policies